-One of the most popular, well-known, and iconic brewers on the market, Hario makes a great gift and it’s both functional and practical, even though it may not be the best for beginners.
+One of the most popular, well-known, and iconic pour-over coffee makers on the market, Hario makes a great gift and it’s both functional and practical, even though it may not be the best for beginners.

-To use this pour over, you’ll need a filter, coffee, and hot water.
+To use this pour-over, you’ll need paper filters, coffee, and hot water.
 This model comes available in various materials, but the best two to choose from are ceramic and glass models.

 Hario comes with a unique design that will easily fit on any type of coffee cup, and it’s extremely efficient.

 Another classic on the list, Chemex is stylish, minimalistic, and classy.
 Once you get used to it, you cannot go back.

 The great thing about Chemex is that it can help you please a crowd as well since it gives you 4 different size options.
 It’s made of borosilicate glass and a wood collar, it makes any room look amazingly elegant.

 You’ll have to handle this one with care as a 10-cup carafe full of coffee is a bit tricky to handle, but you’ll be throwing afternoon coffee parties with ease in no time, as soon as you learn to master it!